 During the 2022 period, we completed the sale of a 60% interest of Gentiva Hospice to CD&R for cash proceeds of approximately \$2.7 billion, net of cash disposed, including debt repayments from Gentiva Hospice to Humana of \$1.9 billion.
 In connection with the sale we recognized a pre-tax gain, net of transaction costs, of \$237 million which was reported as a gain on sale of Gentiva Hospice in the accompanying consolidated statement of income for the year ended December 31, 2022.

-During the 2023 period and 2022 period, we acquired various businesses for approximately \$233 million and \$337 million, respectively, net of cash and cash equivalents received.
+During the 2024, 2023 and 2022 periods, we acquired various businesses for approximately \$89 million, \$233 million and \$337 million, respectively, net of cash and cash equivalents received.